chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-1-particle/sedimentation-1-particle.rst

 * The ``relative residual`` is set to 1e-4.
 This is small enough, so we don't under-resolve our matrix and do extra non-linear steps because of it, and at the same, it doesn't require too many ``gmres`` iterations.

 * The ``ilu preconditioner fill`` is set to 0.
-This means that we have a Jacobi preconditioner.
 This is the cheapest option.
 In this case, we can use this option without having to do too many ``gmres`` iterations.
 It requires less computational time to do a few more  ``gmres`` iterations than building the preconditioner and doing fewer ``gmres`` iterations.

 IB Particles
 ~~~~~~~~~~~~~~